 FOLLOW ME ON PINTEREST!

-English learners often find the subject of phrasal verbs challenging and exhausting, and frankly, I can’t blame you.
+Hey English learner!
+I know you find the subject of phrasal verbs challenging and exhausting, and frankly, I can’t blame you.
 There are zillions of them, and their meanings are often not obvious!
-So I decided to put together a list of 150 very common phrasal verbs.
+So to help you I have created a list of 150 very common phrasal verbs. .

-By concentrating on these high frequency verbs first of all, you will feel far less overwhelmed.
-Once these verbs are firmly installed in the brain, you will have more confidence and expanding your phrasal verb vocabulary will be less of an uphill struggle.
+Your focus on these high frequency verbs will save you time and mental energy and will leave you feeling far less overwhelmed.
+Once these verbs are firmly installed in your brain, expanding your phrasal verb knowledge further will be a walk in the park or at least less of a headache!

 Check out @ over on Twitter for a painless way to gradually build up your knowledge of all 150 verbs.
 150phrasalverbs